jsphwllng/jsphwllng.github.io/cv.md

 ReDI School is a non-profit tech school providing migrants and marginalised students with free access to technical education.

-- Volunteer Python instructor for both Python Fundamentals and Data Analytics tracks.
+- Volunteer instructor in Python Fundamentals, Project Development, and Data Analytics tracks.
 - Led an initiative with industry professionals to deliver mock interviews, preparing students for real-world technical hiring processes.
 - 1:1 mentorship with junior engineers hoping to land their first role.